slowernews/wisdom-tldr/chapters/introduction.md

 > *"Action expresses priorities."
 -- Mahatma Ghandi*

+> *"To live is the rarest thing in the world.
+Most people just exist."
+-- Oscar Wilde*

 No matter where you are in your life, you have the power to change everything in an instant.
 Most won't.
 There is no coming to consciousness without pain.
 To be real you need to be vulnerable and we do anything to avoid facing our own soul.